CrayLabs/SmartSim/doc/dragon.rst

 ``SMARTSIM_KEY_PATH``.

-..dragon_known_issues_:
+.. _dragon_known_issues:

 ============
 Known issues
 ============

-As previosuly remarked, the SmartSim-Dragon integration is at an early development stage and there are some known issues that can lead to errors during runs.
+As previosuly remarked, the SmartSim-Dragon integration is at an early development stage and there are some known issues that can lead to unexpected behavior during runs.

 - *Incomplete cleanup of Dragon resources*: when SmartSim exits, it ensures that the dragon infrastructure is correctly shut down, so that all the associated resources (such as